developeranaz/Mega-index-heroku/README.md

 1. After deployment complete Go to `settings` of deployed application > `reveal Config Vars` > `Edit` Button in Heroku
 2. Change `indexauthentication` = `true` for index authentication.
 3. Open your web app and it will ask for username and password, type your own mega username and mega password.
-4. And if you don't want index authentication change the indexauthentication value to `false`
+4. And if you don't want index authentication, change the indexauthentication value in config var to `false`

 ### How to Change Additional Dark and light theme for your Index website after deployment
 1. After deployment complete Go to `settings` of deployed application > `reveal Config Vars` > `Edit` Button in Heroku